rmpurp/Tones/README.md

 # Tones
   A program that allows easy conversion from numbered tones to proper diacritics in Chinese Pinyin.
-Currently allows offers a REPL that allows input of a sentence to be converted, whose output is printed to the terminal and copied to the clipboard.
+Currently offers a REPL that allows input of a sentence to be converted, whose output is printed to the terminal and copied to the clipboard, as well as file input conversion.

 # Operation
 Operation requires Python 3 installed.
 Run using ```python3 tones.py \[filename\]```.
 If there are no file provided, then a REPL is opened that prompts the user for input and then prints the output and copying it to the clipboard.
 Input is Chinese Pinyin with tones indicated directly following the syllable with a number between 0 and 5.
 Neutral tone can be indicated using 0, 5, or nothing.